nodes777/flower-game-phaser3/gitlog.md

 -   stems must now be included everywhere the other traits are
     -   added them to types/allTypes

+TODO:

-TODO: revist naming conventions for types
+-   revist naming conventions for types
+-   Refactor the addFlower vs addFlower in Phaser
+-   Add confirmation of save to localStorage and method to clear localStorage

 ---